Ezra 4

 Introduction

-A critical feature of this chapter is the shift from Hebrew to Aramaic beginning at verse 8.
-The section from Ezra 4:8 through Ezra 6:18 is written in Aramaic, the administrative language of the Persian Empire, because it reproduces official correspondence between the provincial authorities and the Persian king.
-This bilingual character is a distinctive feature of the book of Ezra (along with a section in Ezra 7:12-26) and reflects the historical reality that official imperial business was conducted in Aramaic.
-The shift back to Hebrew occurs at Ezra 6:19.
+A notable formal feature of this chapter is the shift from Hebrew to Aramaic beginning at verse 8.
+The section from Ezra 4:8 through Ezra 6:18 is written in Aramaic, the administrative language of the Persian Empire, because it reproduces official correspondence between provincial authorities and the Persian king.
+This bilingual character is a distinctive feature of Ezra (along with Ezra 7:12-26) and reflects the reality that official imperial business was conducted in Aramaic.
+The narrative returns to Hebrew at Ezra 6:19.

 The Adversaries Offer to Help (vv.
 1-3)